 Around the country, Indigenous Protected Areas and Indigenous rangers are using a unique mix of traditional knowledge and modern science to protect the Outback and care for wildlife.
 Rangers are tackling feral animals and the spread of invasive weeds, reducing destructive wildfires, maintaining cultural and tourism sites and supporting research.

 And communities are reporting the benefits that come with meaningful work that people are proud to do; like positive community role models, fewer interactions with the justice system, and improved confidence and mental health.

 Indigenous Protected Areas and Indigenous ranger jobs are protecting nature and transforming lives in Aboriginal and Torres Strait Islander communities around Australia.

 Now is a crucial moment for the Indigenous Protected Area and Indigenous ranger programs.
-With the federal election looming, and the need and demand for more Indigenous Protected Areas and Indigenous ranger jobs already exceeding supply, it's time for the political parties to step up their commitment for a long term future and growth.
+The federal election is looming and it's time our politicians commit to growing Indigenous Protected Areas and Indigenous ranger jobs for the long term.